 Grete Lundbeck European Brain Research Prize – ‘The Brain Prize’- is awarded to one or more scientists who have distinguished themselves by an outstanding contribution to European neuroscience and who are still active in research.

 If several researchers have contributed significantly to this achievement, more than one individual may be nominated.
 Nominees can be of any nationality, but the research for which they are nominated must have been in Europe or in collaboration with researchers in Europe.

 Only nominated candidates will be considered by the Selection Committee.
-Candidates may be renominated in future years.
+Nominations are valid for three years.

 The € 1 million prize is a personal prize.